FOUNDERS FORUM EVENTS LLP

 HOW WE USE YOUR PERSONAL INFORMATION

 - Where we need to perform the contract we are about to enter into or have entered into with you.
-For example, registering you for one of our events or providing consulting services to your organisation.
+For example, registering you for the Gala.

-- Where you have actively agreed or opted in.
+- Where you have actively agreed or opted in (especially in relation to the use of your Special Categories of Personal Data).
 Where you have consented, we will always tell you how you can withdraw your consent at any time.

 - Where we need to comply with a legal or regulatory obligation.

-- Where it is necessary for our legitimate business interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+- Where it is necessary for our legitimate business interests (or those of a third party your interests and fundamental rights do not override those interests.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL INFORMATION

-We have set out below a description of all the ways we plan to use your personal information, and which of the legal bases we rely on to do so.
+We have set out below a description of all the ways we plan to use your personal information in relation to the Gala, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
 We may process your personal information for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us at firstname.lastname@example.org if you need any further details about the specific legal ground we are relying on.
+Please contact us at email@example.com if you need any further details about the specific legal ground we are relying on.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|